 If you’re one of my loyal readers (hi Mom!), you know that I have a soft spot for public transportation.
 But even I’ll admit that the train can’t get you everywhere.
 Though I survived without a car for 4 years, when I moved away from the convenience and questionable odors of downtown, I had no choice but to embrace the convenience and slightly-less-questionable odors of a new car.

 That said, every time I have to drive downtown, I cringe.
 The City-by-the-Bay was clearly not built for drivers.
+In fact, it may be one of the worst cities for drivers.
 If you’re planning a visit to San Francisco, here’s a quick rundown on reasons you may want to skip the rental car and try the cable car instead.